skimprem/relative-gravity-adjustment/README.md

+# Code for Review of Relative Hawaiian Gravity Campaigns (2009 - 2017)

+This repository contains the code for review of relative gravity campaigns between 2009 and 2017.
+There is code for estimation of vertical deformation (`insar/`) and relative gravity adjustment (`hawaii.py`).
+The raw InSAR & gravity data files are not included in this repository.

 # Code for Relative Gravity Adjustment

 Supports loading of CG5, CG6 data and using WLS Inversion to complete gravity adjustment.
 Similar to the method described by Hwang et al., (2002), but applied to double closed-loop circuits so the system is easily overdetermined.